MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPConfigurationDatabase.md

 ```

 ### -LocalServerRole
 Specifies the Server Role.
-Valid options for all versions of SharePoint Server 2016 are:
+Valid options for all versions of SharePoint Server 2016, SharePoint Server 2019 are:
 `Custom`, `SingleServerFarm`, `Application`, `WebFrontEnd`, `DistributedCache`, `Search`

 With the addition of Feature Pack 1, new options include: